- Location – London

 - Supporting the sales process from open to close, drawing on member insight to both help identify potential targets and develop sales materials that highlight the value of CBI membership.

-- Supporting the CBI’s products and services team to package CBI’s policy intelligence and events into a commercial offer for prospective business.
+- Supporting the CBI’s Ventures team to package CBI’s policy intelligence and events into a commercial offer for prospective business.

 Developing specialist expertise to help deepen the CBI’s member offer

-- Reflecting the composition of your membership portfolio or your policy interests, working with teams from across the CBI to gain greater experience and knowledge in your area of expertise.
+- Reflecting the composition of your membership portfolio or your policy interests, working with teams from across the CBI to gain a deeper understanding of the issues affecting the economic sectors you represent.

 - Deploying this expertise to help improve the CBI’s offer around either specific sectors of the economy or distinct policy areas.
 This can be through helping to influence policy agendas, sharing insight on new developments, or by providing access to new member networks.

 The London & South team is responsible for engaging current members and new businesses linking our policy offer with business needs.
-The role will be based in London.
+The role will be based in London and will be able to benefit from the CBI’s hybrid working policies.

 Direct Reports: n/a